by Mike Ratliff

 The fourth benefit is that it is ὠφέλιμος πρὸς παιδείαν or ōphelimos pros paideia.
 This Word, παιδείαν refers to “tutorage, that is, education or training; by implication disciplinary correction: – chastening, chastisement, instruction, nurture.”
 The rest of the sentence above refers to this training or nurturing being “in righteousness.”
 Why?
 Notice that once again that since the Word of God is inspired we have this benefit.
 Without that, the best we would have would be flawed, man-based stuff.
 Since the Word of God is inspired and if we use it correctly for this purpose then godly results will be the product.

 The fifth and final benefit of the inspiration of the Word of God is that it makes us “throughly furnished.”
-The word we are talking about here is the last word in v17, ἐξηρτισμένος, which the ESV translates as “equipped” and I as “finished.”
+The word we are talking about here is the last word in v17, ἐξηρτισμένος, which I translated as “equipped.”
 This word emphasizes completeness in the sense of being capable and fit or perfected.
-However, it also focuses on the necessity of what it takes to bring this about, which is our being “fitted out, altogether fitted or fully fitted.”
-Think of the preacher of the Word of God who rightly handles Word of Truth.
+However, it also focuses on the necessity of what it takes to bring this about the Word of Truth.
 When he preaches, God is glorified, the Body of Christ is edified and it is just amazing.
-It is the exact opposite from listening to one of these seeker-movement “showmen” who are building their kingdoms and can move their crowds with manipulations, emotions, et cetera.
+It is the exact opposite from listening to one of these non-gospel “showmen” who are building their kingdoms and can move their crowds with manipulations, emotions, et cetera.
 No, when the man of God who handles God’s Word correctly preaches, it is nothing like that at all.
 I can tell the difference immediately.
 First, the Word of God is central to that man and his focus is to bring glory to God and open the text to God’s people for their edification.
 It is not self-glory.
 It is never self-glory.
 It isn’t about building huge ministries or big churches.
 It is only about obeying God and being that fitted out servant of God that has been prepared by God to do this very thing.
-I think I heard the Gospel in one form or another preached at least 5 times at church today including during the Baptism we witnessed.
-None of it pointed to us, our church, or anything we do, but only to what Christ had done.
+When this is done correctly, the focus will be on what Christ has done, not what men do.

 Soli Deo Gloria!